Tour Professionals

 New Braunfels Ghost Tour

 New Braunfels is a town rich in history with some spooky and colorful tales.
 Join us for a spine-tingling, exciting and historic ghost walk through downtown New Braunfels.
 You will learn about ghosts, haunts and murderous pasts.
-See you soon on New Braunfels Ghost Tours.
 You won’t find these stories in the history books.
 Tours begin at 8:00 p.m. and meet at 7:45 p.m. in front of Naegelin’s Bakery (129 South Seguin Street).

 • Stay Where You Play